 Stuff I can do

 Exercise is good for you.
 Moving about can lower your stress levels, take your mind off things and make you feel better.
-It’s not a magic pill that completely gets rid of stress, but it’ll help remove some of the pressure.
+It’s not a magic pill that completely gets rid of stress, but it can help to remove some of the pressure.

-It might be overwhelming when you’ve got something on your mind, but the feeling will get worse if you don’t do anything.
+Got something on your mind?
+Taking action might seem overwhelming, but often, the problem gets worse if you don’t do anything about it.
 Stay calm, think and try to work out how you’ll approach the issue – it’ll help you to feel more in control.

 Make time with your mates

 Me, myself and I

-It’s all well and good to spending time on the phone talking to others, but we all have those moments when you need some quiet time do you know what I mean?
-You might have had a bit of a bad day in the office, or something going on in your mind.
-Try to have some quality 'me time' every couple of nights and take the time to relax, see if it does the trick.
+It’s all well and good to spend time on the phone talking to others, but we all need some time to ourselves - know what I mean?
+Whether you’ve had a bad day in the office, or you’ve got something on your mind, having some “me time” can help.
+Make sure to take the time to relax and see if it does the trick.

-Life can sometimes get a bit mundane, and you start to lose interest.
-The brain is a sharp tool if honed properly.
+Life can sometimes get a bit mundane, and you start to lose interest, but the brain is a sharp tool if honed properly.
 Try something new to keep yourself on your toes – you’ll be surprised what you can pick up.
 How about learning a language or doing something arty?
 Check out local adult learning classes in Milton Keynes, Bedfordshire and Luton.

 Give your habits a workout

 Unhealthy habits like drinking too much alcohol, smoking and being inactive can affect how you cope with stress.
 Using these as a crutch when you’re stressed isn’t the best thing to do.
 Facing the problem head-on will help you to tackle the root of your stress.
 If you’re ready to give up smoking, Milton Keynes Hospital and the Stop Smoking Service can help you on your journey.
 If you’re concerned about your drinking, our ‘Drinking too much alcohol?’ section is full of tips and advice for cutting down and can point you to the best places to go for local support.

 Lend a hand